 - What were group boards and are they helpful?

-- What are “rich pins” and how do I set that up?
+- What are “rich pins” and how do I set them up?

 - How do I pin with SEO practices?
 (What does that even mean?)